 Family members who are fully self-employed, privately insured, exempt from public health insurance as civil servants or persons who are subject to public health insurance themselves cannot be insured in the family insurance.

 You can get an exemption from the requirement to take out public health insurance and conclude private health insurance at the official beginning of your subject-related studies.
 However, taking out private health insurance only makes sense for students who cannot conclude public student health insurance, e.g. if you are more than 29 years old.
-In these cases, we recommend EDUCARE24 XL insurance protection.

 Please note that the following applies after the official beginning of your studies: Once you have taken out private health insurance, you cannot switch to public student health insurance anymore.